abdulqshabbir/i18n-missing-keys-visualizer/README.md

 ## 🚀 Features

-- 📁 Drag and drop individual JSON files to find missing keys
+- 📁 Drag and drop individual i18n JSON files or folders
-- 🗄️ Drag and drop folders containing JSON files to find missing keys
 - ✔️  Locate missing keys for flat or deeply nested JSON objects
 - 🍱 Group missing keys by their 18n language code
+- ✎ Edit your JSON files
+- ⬇️ Download your edited JSON files as a zip

 ## 🛠️ Main Technologies